domgiles/swingbench-public/README.md

 ```shell script
 ./charbench -h
 ```
-By default swingbench outputs the results of a run in XMl to the "Output" tab in the UI whilst charbench by default will output the results to a file called results.xml.
+By default swingbench outputs the results of a run in XML to the "Output" tab in the UI whilst charbench by default will output the results to a file called results.xml.
 You can change the location of the results file in charbench with the ```-r``` c0mmand line parameter.

+**NOTE:** In the latest build of charbench now uses colour output to make it easier to highlight errors and parse the output.
+IT can be disabled with the ```-nc``` command line option.

 ### Formatting the Results File
 Whilst XML is simple to parse by a computer it is not necessarily ideal for humans.
 I supply a utility called ```results2pdf``` in the same bin/winbin directory.
 This allows you to convert the XML of a run into a pdf file.
 For example suppose you generated a XML files called results0001.xml to convert it into a pdf file called resultsrun1.pdf you would use a command similar to the own below